pippinbarr/cart253-2020/modules/04/conditionals.md

 When we humans make decisions based on information about the world, we often are thinking something like this:

-> __"If the metro is still broken down in 10 minutes, then I'm going to get off and walk."__
+> __"If there is freezing rain, then I'm going to stay at home."__

 This is made up of two key parts.

 First, there's the __condition__ we're thinking about:

-> __If the metro is still broken down in 10 minutes...__
+> __If there is freezing rain...__

-This is what we are checking.
-We stand there on the metro checking whether the metro is running again yet and whether 10 minutes have passed.
-While this is __false__, we don't need to put our plan into action, but once it is __true__ we will act!
+This is what we are going to react to, so we need to check whether or not it's true.
+We look out the window or maybe tentatively step outside (and fall over).
+If there's no freezing rain then our condition is __false__, so we don't need to put our plan into action, but if it is __true__ we will act!
+By staying home!

-Second, then, there's the __action__ we're going to perform:
+So second, then, there's the __action__ we're going to perform:

-> __I'm going to get off and walk.__
+> __I'm going to stay at home.__

 This is what we will __do__ when the condition is true.